 KidsPark looks different, but our heart remains the same: We love your kids and want to create opportunities for you as a family to grow in your relationship with Jesus, His church, and the world.
-We believe that's still possible, even as we "Stay at Home."
+We believe that's still possible, whether you're at home or at church.

-While we are still in the virtual phase of our KidsPark Reopening Plan, we will be providing weekly KidsPark Online experiences that give your family the opportunity to explore God's Word together and have fun while doing it!
+KidsPark Online will continue to be available, so your family will continue to have the opportunity to explore the Sunday message further together and have fun while doing it!
 Keep in mind that we do recommend that parents explore KidsPark Online with their children as some links lead to external websites.

 Our team of amazing volunteers are working hard to create thoughtful content to nurture your child's faith during this time.
 You can find past content here: